moep0/micro-architecture-starter/README.md

 # micro-architecture-starter
-All you need to know as a starter in micro-architecture, including background and simple codes.
+All (Almost all/Something/A little bit) you need to know as a starter in micro-architecture, including background and simple codes.